eurohat1984/FractalEurope/foreign-relations.md

 * Legal System
 * Human rights

-On the above the EU performs well compared to other larger blocks such as
+On the above the EU performs well compared to other large blocks such as
 * Brasil, Russia, India, China

 There's still room to improve.
 I think Switzerland has stronger democracy.
 But just being compared to Switzerland is a sign that things are not too bad.